calyxir/calyx/docs/tutorial/overview.md

 ### `Decl` nodes

 `Decl` nodes instantiate new memories and registers.
+We need these to be instantiated in the `cells` section of our FuTIL output.
 Here's FuTIL code that creates a new memory `foo`, with 4 32-bit elements and a 32-bit indexor:

 ```
 foo = prim std_mem_d1(32, 4, 32);